martpet/trip-pics/README.md

 ## Personal AWS environment

-There are two options:
+### Permissions

-Ask the administrator to create a new account for you under the *Dev* AWS Organizations unit.

-Or ask the administrator to give permissions to an account of your choice.
+Eather ask the administrator to create a new account for you in the *Dev* AWS Organizations unit, or to give permissions to your own AWS account.

-### Choose a personal subdomain name
+### Choose a subdomain name

-The domain will be like *john*.dev.domain.com
+The full domain will look like *__john__.dev.domain.com*

 * Create a `.env.local` file in the repo root folder.
 * Copy the choosen name (*john*) to an env variable `PERSONAL_SUBDOMAIN` in *.env.local*.

 ### Bootstrap the AWS account

-AWS admin rights required.

 `cd backend && npx cdk bootstrap --profile aws-profile-name`

 ### Deploy

-AWS admin rights **not** required.

 `npm run deploy -- --profile aws-rofile-name --require-approval never`